When we formally consult with the community we aim to:

 The Northern Region district health boards (DHBs), Northland, Waitemata, Auckland and Counties Manukau are working on a proposal to develop a better health service for people in the region’s transgender communities.

-Initial funding is now in place to lay the ground work and to develop a plan for a Northern Region Transgender Care Pathway based on feedback from community and online forums, clinical advice on best practice and a robust evidence base.
+A Clinical Lead and Project Manager have now been appointed to progress the development of a plan for a Northern Region Transgender Care Pathway based on feedback from community and online forums, clinical advice on best practice and a robust evidence base.
+Applications are open until 12 March 2017 for people interested in joining the new Transgender Clinical and Consumer Advisory Group.

 Women’s Health Services in Auckland DHB and Waitemata DHB have been working collaboratively with a range of stakeholders to determine how best to deliver primary and secondary maternity services to our populations into the future.
 This collaboration has culminated in the launch in late 2015 of the: ‘Auckland DHB and Waitemata DHB Collaboration Maternity Plan’.